ThejasKumar100/FBW/README.md

    - These vectors are then classified into different emotional tones (e.g., fear, anger, trust) using **TensorFlow**.

 2. **Model 2: Image Classification (Visual Content)**
-   - Images are preprocessed and passed through **Convolutional Neural Networks (CNNs)** to detect patterns, symbols, and visual rhetoric (e.g., authority figures, flags, etc.).
+   - Images are preprocessed and passed through **ResNet18** to detect patterns, symbols, and visual rhetoric (e.g., authority figures, flags, etc.).

 3. **Late Fusion**:
    - The outputs from both the sentiment analysis and image classification models are merged using late fusion, improving overall accuracy.